coinbetter/apidoc/source/index.html.md

 meta:

-- name: description content: Documentation for the ZT API
+- name: description content: Documentation for the Coinbetter API

 ---

 # Introduction

-This is the developer documentation, ZT provides a simple and easy-to-use API interface, through which you can obtain market data, conduct transactions, and manage orders.
+This is the developer documentation, Coinbetter provides a simple and easy-to-use API interface, through which you can obtain market data, conduct transactions, and manage orders.

 ## Create API Key

-After registering an account with **[ZT](https://www.ztb.im)**, the user needs to create a pair of API keys in [API management].
+After registering an account with **[Coinbetter](https://www.coinbetter.com)**, the user needs to create a pair of API keys in [API management].
 After the creation, a set of randomly generated `Access key (hereinafter referred to as api key) ` and `Secret key` will be obtained.
 With this set of data, programmed transactions can be carried out.
 A single account can create up to 5 keys.